 This on-site program is for those who want tools to create a healthy relationship with food.
 Class includes instruction, journaling, guided meditations, reflection, group discussion, and comprehensive course materials.
 The class can be run in on-going sessions, or in a half or full-day workshop.

 My upcoming book will focus on mindful eating, and ways to train your mind, body, and spirit.
-It is expected out in 2017.
+It is expected out next year.

 One of the best ways to begin to develop healthy eating habits is to recognize your current relationship with food.
 By developing awareness of your current behaviors, you are better able to understand how to begin to make changes.
 On the Healthy Eating Habit page you can find seven questions for reflection that may help you discover more clarity and awareness of the ways you engage with food.